-1. li ntroduction

-2. F Policy Objectives

-3. F Purpose of the Policy

-4. E Effective date and reviews

-5. S Scope

-6. 0 Cyber Issues Relating to Systems where Pensions Data is stored

-7. (Cyber Issues Relating to Staff

-8. (Officers to contact

-Pension the Fund ershire County Council as the Administering Authority of the Leicestershire Fund is responsible for setting policies, strategies and statements to ensure d's obligations to its members, employees and stakeholders are met.
-These lable online on the Pension Fund website.
+Leicestershire County Council, as the Administering Authority of the Leicestershire Pension Fund, is responsible for setting policies, strategies and statements to ensure the Fund's obligations to its members, employees and stakeholders are met.
+These are available on the pension fund's website.

-This policy was approved by the Pension Committee on 18th November 2022.
+This policy was approved by the Local Pension Committee on 18th November 2022.